 I actually had two options in mind when I began my search… either a path leading me into the giant 180 tonne Mobile Cranes or climbing up towards a seat in a Towercrane.
 After reading various posts on how others got into either Position and weighing the pros and cons of both options, it didn’t make it any easier to decide where I wanted to end up or which path had the best employability.
 I did know that I wanted to take some training to skip the time spent in entry level positions.
 I eventually found my answer after a search for different schools in the Metro Vancouver area led me to BigFoot Crane Services in Abbotsford.
 Bigfoot has an Academy that offers Training in Mobile Stiff Boom (Class 3 w/air Truck) and Self Erect Tower Crane.
 I spoke with Ralf Notheis over the phone, and decided to drive out and check out their set up.

 Bigfoots’ site is huge.
 They have a brand new dedicated classroom above their loading bay and maintenance shop where they teach the theory.
 The Practical is taught in one of two yards.
 Their first yard is well organized and has two Self Erect Towercranes set up at either end which are used to move around their stock of Cranes available for rent or sale.This is where they teach the basics of operating SE Towercranes using a hand held remote control.
-They have access to another massive yard behind this one.
-This yard is owned by Eagle West Crane and they provide a Truck for the 40 Tonne Stiff Boom Course, and an Experienced Operator.
+They have another massive yard behind this one.
+This yard is used for the 40 Tonne Stiff Boom Course, and an Experienced Operator from Eagle West runs students through the practical portion of the course.
 After a quick tour and a discussion with Ralf about the industry I decided to take a combo course so my options will always be open.

 Full Disclosure… the school isn’t cheap!
 But after crunching some numbers comparing the high earning potential you have with these tickets under your belt, it is clearly well worth the money spent.
 It’s an investment in your immediate earning potential.
 I spent far more on a student loan which qualified me for 40-60k/year job at best and took 4 years to complete!
 With this in mind the BigFoot Crane Academy is a no brainer.
 After a search of Crane Operators average annual salaries I was sold; With operators earning an average of $62,000/yr and earn as much as $48/hr as you gain experience and move into bigger machines.
 Bigfoot was able to combo up the courses at a reduced rate as they overlapped on some theory and I was starting classes about 2 months after that first phone call.